 The fourth president of Bay Path came from the ranks of the faculty.
 In 1979, Dr. Jeannette Wright took the helm and ushered in an era of profound changes from reengineering the curriculum to petitioning the Commonwealth to allow Bay Path to award bachelor’s degrees.
 At that time, the name was officially changed to Bay Path College.
 Dr. Wright served for 15 years, until her untimely passing in 1994.

 A search committee was convened and selected Dr. Carol A. Leary as the fifth president of Bay Path College.
-Under her leadership, Bay Path underwent momentous changes including:
+Under her leadership, Bay Path has undertaken momentous changes including:

-- the launching of the annual Women’s Leadership Conference (1995)
+- launching the annual Women’s Leadership Conference (1995)

-- the establishment of the One Day A Week College for adult women (1999)
+- establishing of One Day A Week College for adult women (1999)

-- the founding of the graduate school which now has over 20 degrees and certificates (2000)
+- founding of the graduate school which now has over 50 degrees and certificates (2000)

 - significant campus building renovations (Blake Student Commons, Carr Hall, Elliott Hall, and Mills Theatre)

-- the building of the Philip H. Ryan Health Science Center (2015)
+- building of the Philip H. Ryan Health Science Center (2015)